Chapter Extra: The other point of view (Part II)

 Everyone immediately turned towards me, speechless.
 That was the first time someone had the nerve to interrupt Arizhel, let alone with such a sentence.

-At that point, only Antaan was the only person able to re-establish the order in the room, and so he did.
+At that point, Antaan was the only person able to re-establish the order in the room, and so he did.

 Antaan: Calm down, everyone.
 And you, Toq, follow me.